Bali Creatives Retreat Preparation

 Tipping and their cost of living: So historically it is not customary to tip.
 Things are changing so if you wish to be generous, drop a tip, especially at the hotel where the staff are highly educated and working to please you.
 We do leave a tip at the end for the hotel staff so feel free to contribute to that if it feels good.
 But in general, tipping is not required nor the normal.
 Balinese still do not make much money so for instance tipping 10,000rp for a ride from the airport is kind and under a dollar.

-We are staying at a high end resort so we are living more like high end tourists for the week so the customs there reflect that but out in Bali beyond Ubud (and other touristed areas) there is still a lot of poverty and the people live a very simple life.
-For instance, minimum wage in Ubud now is $147/month, or just under $5/day - that is IF you work for a business that is monitored like our resort.
-Many places in Indonesia are still at $87/month.
-The average wage over the 17,000 islands in the country is $183/month.
-When I eat at little local restaurant where tourists are rare I can get a meal for just under $1.
-For comparison, the meals at the hotel are $35 a meal.
+We are staying at a high end resort so we are living more like very fortunate tourists for the week so the customs in the resort will reflect that, but out in Bali beyond Ubud (and other touristed areas) there is still a lot of poverty and the people live a very simple life.
 Having a hotel job is a big deal and the staff is educated.
 Their wages put them in a good position and one large tip can change the month.
-So personally I don’t tip as a rule, I tip when I feel that I have gotten something special and want to express gratitude or when I KNOW that my money will move the needle in someone’s life.
+We usually just pool a tip at the end of the trip to pass on to the staff.